kube-logging/kube-logging.github.io/content/docs/logging-infrastructure/fluentbit.md

 - RBAC control over the FluentbitAgent CRD, so you can have separate roles that can manage the Logging resource and the FluentbitAgent resource (that is, the Fluent Bit deployment).
 - It reduces the size of the Logging resource, which can reach the size limit in case of complex configurations.
+- It allows you to use multiple different Fluent Bit configurations within the same cluster.
+For details, see {{% xref "/docs/logging-infrastructure/fluentbit-multiple.md" %}}.

 To migrate your **spec.fluentbit** configuration from the Logging resource to a separate FluentbitAgent CRD, complete the following steps.